N-T-Raghava/AutoML/README.md

-# SmartML
+# AutoML

-**SmartML** is a lightweight AutoML library to automatically choose the best algorithm for your dataset.
+**AutoML** is a lightweight AutoML library to automatically choose the best algorithm for your dataset.

 ## Features